gvwilson/sensibleadventures/iffy/iffy.md

 ## Chapter 3

 It was four days to Rothera across the Weddell Sea.
-Two hundred years ago their route would have been choked with ice, even in summer, but no longer.
+Once upon a time their route would have been choked with ice, but those days were long gone.
 Waves a meter high made the *Guinevere* rock from side to side in a surging rhythm that Iffy knew as well as she knew her own heartbeat.

-After motoring through the not-actually-night of the Antarctic summer, Uncle Jack ordered the *Guinevere* to raise the sails.
+After motoring through the bright night of the Antarctic summer, Uncle Jack ordered the *Guinevere* to raise the sails.
-The ship's tiny obediently ran her mis-matched gossamer sheets up her twin Y-masts.
+The ship's tiny core obediently ran mis-matched gossamer sheets up her twin Y-masts.
-By the time Iffy crawled into her clothes,
-Halley had fallen below the horizon.
+By the time Iffy woke up and wriggled back into her clothes, Halley had fallen below the horizon.

-"Best stay outta his way," Aunt Naggie advised when Iffy clambered down into the galley to get tea.
+"Best stay outta his way," Aunt Naggie advised when her foster daughter clambered down into the galley to get tea.
 "He ain't used to havin' folk on board.
-I expect he'll settle in."
+I 'spect he'll settle in."
 It sounded more like a prayer than a prediction, but Iffy nodded and climbed back on deck with two chipped ceramic mugs in her hand.